thetechcatalogue/blog/blogs/docs/system-design/pre-checklist.md

 These can be considered as subsection in your tool-box and you will see you have a pool of choices within each sub-section and you need to make a choice , and in order to do that you need to understand the basic requirement of the problem and then basic capability of that tool , for example to make a hole in a wall you will not take out a pin-hole bit.

+### CAP
+Always Remember Cap theorem: Choose between availability and scalability

+Most of the questions will be targeted towards understanding the data ingestion pipelines, and that involve focusing on below issues

+- How various requests to service will be coming ( single/buffered/batch)
+- How will timeouts be considered depending on type of requests
+- What will API look like
+- How does client – implement a re-try mechanism
+- Where data is getting stored temporary
+- How do you deal with duplicates
+- How do you scale a single service
+- How the increase in database though through
+- Which type of database is required.
+- How the incoming requests will be processed and stored.
+- Fault handling and tolerance of the system
+- Error Handling
+- What happens when something goes wrong , bottle necks etc.

+Concepts while implementing a client

+1) Blocking vs Non-blocking calls (threads/ asyncs )
+2) Buffering/ batching ? ( example logger client)
+3) timeouts (request timeouts 1% of slowest requests times)
+4) retries  ( retry storm events , overload server with too many request )
+5) exponential backoff and jitter algorithms
+6) circuit breaker

 Below diagram talks a 1 key info you should know about you tools inside the tool box

 ```mermaid